Danna (pronounced similar to "Donna") Gurari

 - March 2018: Our paper "Visual Question Answer Diversity" is accepted for publication at HCOMP 2018.

-- March 2018: I received a NSF CRII award to support research on Visual Question Answering.
+- March 2018: I am grateful to receive a NSF CRII award to support research on Visual Question Answering.

 Slides from Recent Talks